Ogun Waterside: Geography

-History and Traditional Institutions
+History and traditional institutions

-The people of Ogun waterside are Yorubas from three major lineages, The Ijebus, The Ikales and the Ilajes, who largely observe similar customs and uphold the same traditions as other yorubas, but shaped to a large extent by their amphibious environment among swamps, large waterbodies such as creeks, rivers and lagoons as well as forests.
+Ogun waterside is composed mainly of the Ijebu, the Ilaje and the Ikale.
+All groups largely observe similar customs and uphold the same traditions as other yorubas, but shaped to a large extent by their amphibious environment among swamps, large water bodies such as creeks, rivers and lagoons as well as forests.

-Traditional Rulers
+Traditional rulers

 Traditional rulers in Ogun waterside are known as Obas and Olojas, among which are the following.